warrenlyr/web_practice/README.md

 ```
 flask initdb --drop
 ```
-To generate a admin account
+To generate an admin account
 ```
 flask admin
 ```